-Welcome to our most visited, and arguably, most important page on our blog.
-It looks at Anterior Head Carriage (AHC), also called Forward Head Syndrome, Crossed Syndrome, Tech Neck or Student Neck and what are the associated problems.
+Welcome to our most visited, and arguably, most important page on the blog.
+It looks at Anterior Head Carriage (AHC).
+This is also known as Forward Head Syndrome, Crossed Syndrome, Tech Neck or Student Neck.
+What is AHC and what are its associated problems.

 What is AHC all about?

 The underlying cause of all the issues of pain and dysfunction associated with AHC is that you hold your head forward of the correct anatomical position.
-Normally, the centre of gravity point in your head is directly over the centre of gravity line of the rest of your body.
-If it is, your ear-hole will apear to be directly above and in line with the top point of your shoulder.
-With AHC your head is forward of this imaginary centre of gravity line line.
-This means it is not balanced and is, in effect, falling but very, very slowly into your keyboard.
+Normally, the centre of gravity (COG) line in your head is directly over the centre of gravity line of the rest of your body.
+If it is, your ear-hole will appear to be directly above and in line with the point of your shoulder.
+With AHC your head is forward of this imaginary COG line.
+This means your heavy head is not balanced and is, in effect, falling but very, very slowly into your keyboard.

-As you can see the ear-hole is way to far forward of the C0G line through the tip of the shoulder.
+As you can see the ear-hole is way to far forward of the C0G line that passes through the tip of the shoulder.
 And this is probably what’s happening with you.

 The problems associated with AHC

-These are varied, significant and widespread.
+These problems are varied, significant and widespread.
 A brief summary is this lot:

 - Trigger point referred pain into the head giving you migraine-like headaches.

-- Infraspinatus muscle trigger points leading to arm pain.
+- Infraspinatus muscle trigger points leading to diffuse but intense arm pain.

-- Sub-occipital muscle trigger points and face and head pain.
+- Sub-occipital muscle trigger points and associated face and head pain.

 Now that we know what AHC is, and you are aware of the problems it causes, what to do about it?
 Prevention would be good.
 So, all the workstation evaluation effort and not using the laptop too much is important.
 However, it will not make a massive difference.
 You’ll still have to spend time in front of a computer and sat at a desk.
 So, let’s assume you are not going to stop working just yet, so:

 Well, this is far trickier, and remember: it has taken years for you to put it there so it will take time to get rid of it.
-The most significant aggravating factor will be you peering into your computer for, say, 8 hours in a day.
+The most significant aggravating factor will be you peering into your computer, laptop, tablet and phone for, say, over 8 hours in a day.
 Until this stops you will still tend to get the problems associated with AHC.
 However, it can be tackled with this stretch but needs work by you and time – so be patient.